IshaanDesai/fusion-core-coupling/README.md

 ```
 python3 main.py &
 ```
+The `&` marker at the end will send the program into the background of the terminal.
+Log of the running program can be checked by: `tail -f logfile.log`

 A batch script is available if the code is run on a cluster having SLURM system:
 ```
 sbatch run_serial.sh
 ```
-The log of the run can be checked by: `tail -f logfile.log`

 ## Dependencies for MPCDF Cluster Draco
 For running this code on MPCDF clusters most of the Python packages can be loaded by loading `anaconda`: